Marko-Stajgar/Algorithmic-approaches-to-the-Traveling-Salesman-Problem/README.md

 - constant that is used in "pheromone laid on path" calculation

 `pheromone_evaporation_rate: f32 = 0.2`
-- rate at which all pheromones evaporate after each ant-cycle
+- rate at which all pheromones evaporate after each ant-cycle, use values only from interval <0.0, 1.0>

 `alpha: f32 = 1.0`
-- controls the relative importance of the "pheromone land on edge"
+- controls the relative importance of the "pheromone laid on edge"

 `beta: f32 = 4.0`
 - controls the relative importance of the heuristic information